Table of Contents

 Dr. Kerry Kriger

 The 2022 SAVE THE FROGS!
-Costa Rica Ecotour For Families will be led by SAVE THE FROGS!
+Costa Rica Osa Ecotour will be led by SAVE THE FROGS!
 Founder Dr. Kerry Kriger, who has been involved in global amphibian conservation efforts since 2003, and who has been leading SAVE THE FROGS!
 Ecotours since 2013.

 “Hi, my name is Dr. Kerry Kriger and I am the Founder & Executive Director of SAVE THE FROGS!.
 I am an amphibian biologist and have helped coordinate over 2,000 educational events in 60+ countries to raise awareness of the threats amphibians face and ways people can help.
 I have also traveled to 66 countries, including every country in Central and South America.
-My first visit to Costa Rica was in 1996, when I had a life changing experience watching a treefrog calling near a rainforest stream.
+My first visit to Costa Rica was in 1996, when I had a life changing experience watching a treefrog calling near a rainforest stream on the Osa Peninsula.

 I have led five SAVE THE FROGS!
 Ecotours, including the inaugural 2017 SAVE THE FROGS!
 Costa Rica Ecotour, and have been involved in the design, development and coordination of all twelve SAVE THE FROGS!
 Ecotours that have taken place since 2013.